Kanazawa Japan is an underrated city that you should consider visiting, even on a first time trip to Japan.

 But, Kanazawa City has partnered with the Kanazawa City Tourism Association to open up tea houses to tourists to see authentic Geisha performances.
 They hope to educate and pass down this part of Japan’s culture and heritage.

-You can find out more about this experience here, or book it (on Airbnb) here.
+Find out more about Geisha experience, or book it (on Airbnb).

 On top of this, if you aren’t interested in an actual geisha performance, you can still visit a historical teahouse in Kanazawa.
 I couldn’t find any historical tea houses in Kyoto that you can tour as they’re all still in use today.